George1Meshveliani/laravel-quotes-quizer-api/README.md

 To launch other services like e.g `phpmyadmin` run `./vendor/bin/sail up` or `docker-compose up`.

 Before the installation make sure that other services like apache and mysql are stopped.
-You can run `sudo service apache2 stop` and `sudo service apache2 mysql`.
+You can run `sudo service apache2 stop` and `sudo service mysql stop`.

 #### Endpoints: